ATLANTA - The Heartbeat of Pop Culture

-In 2010 trap music, Atlanta’s signature sound, was largely invisible outside of its birthplace.
-Pioneers such as T.I., Jeezy, Gucci Mane and Waka Flaka had garnished national awareness through solid releases and features on the projects of established and often New York based artists but few in the trap sub-genre had the polish to chart and frankly radio wasn’t supporting it.
-But the internet allowed trap music to spread - slowly seeping into other urban centers of America via an underground railroad of digital platforms that hosted mixtapes from then emerging artists such as Future, Migos, and 2 Chainz.
-In 2012 the sonic landscape started to change as three of the top 25 selling rap albums of that year were trap music and in the years since that trend has continued.
-As radio’s importance in validating music declined, nightclubs quietly assumed that role and within that space, trap music found a comfortable habitat at the same time millennials were coming of age and seeking places to turn up.
+In 2010, trap music, Atlanta’s signature sound, was largely invisible outside of its birthplace.
+Pioneers such as T.I., Jeezy, Gucci Mane and Waka Flaka had garnished national awareness through solid releases and features on the projects of established artists.
+Few in the trap sub-genre had the polish to chart and, frankly, radio wasn’t supporting it.
+But the internet allowed trap music to spread - slowly seeping into other urban centers of America via an underground railroad of digital platforms that hosted mixtapes from then-emerging artists such as Future, Migos, and 2 Chainz.
+In 2012 the sonic landscape started to change as three of the top 25 selling rap albums of that year were trap music and, in the years since, that trend has continued.
+As radio’s importance in validating music declined, nightclubs quietly assumed that role and within that space, trap music found a comfortable habitat.
+At the same time, Millennials were coming of age and seeking places to turn up.
 But in Atlanta, nightclubs weren’t the primary proving ground for new music.
-In a city well known for it’s alternative nightlife options, strip clubs reign supreme and it is here that rappers test out their new music amongst who they feel are their toughest critics, the dancers themselves.
-The logic being, if a song works there, it will work everywhere - and it’s hard to argue with the strategy when the results are blatantly obvious.
-Trap music and it’s associated artists delivered Atlanta’s strip club culture to the mainstream – asserting itself as the leading force in hip hop and transforming society in so many ways and at such a speed that most have difficulty identifying the root.
-But if you pay attention, the evidence is there.
-Turn on the radio and it’s nearly impossible to avoid hearing a song by the Migos or an artist who hasn’t been influenced by their hypnotic, staccato-like triplet flow.
-Query trending hair styles and you’ll likely see braids, cornrows, dreads, and extravagant multi-colored dye’s – styles that have existed in different markets and times over the last decades but were fully embrace and popularized in recent years by artists from Atlanta.
+In a city known for alternative nightlife options, strip clubs reign supreme, and it is here that rappers test new music amongst who they feel are their toughest critics – the dancers.
+The logic being, if a song works there, it will work everywhere.
+Trap music and its associated artists delivered Atlanta’s strip club culture to the mainstream – asserting itself as a leading force in hip hop and transforming society in so many ways.
+Turn on the radio and it’s nearly impossible to avoid hearing a song by Migos or an artist who hasn’t been influenced by trap’s hypnotic, staccato-like triplet flow.
+Google trending hairstyles and you’ll likely see braids, cornrows, dreads, and extravagant multi-colored dyes – styles that have existed in different markets and times over the last decades but were popularized in recent years by artists from Atlanta.
 Venture into a popular nightclub and you’ll come across a trap-laden soundtrack, hookahs, and bottle servers dressed in body suits – staples of Atlanta nightlife.
-Check millennial vernacular and you’ll find an abundance of slang with roots in the A. Turn on the TV and there’s the critically acclaimed, award winning show Atlanta, staring, written, and directed by Stone Mountain’s own, Donald Glover.
+Check Millennial vernacular and you’ll find an abundance of slang with roots in the “A.” Turn on the TV and there’s the critically acclaimed, award-winning show Atlanta, starring, written, and directed by Stone Mountain’s own, Donald Glover.
 Now home to a critical mass of successful actors, rappers, and entertainment executives few would argue Atlanta’s position as the epicenter of the black glitterati.